 You can create a Harness string variable containing a comma-separated list of other strings that represent items.
 At runtime, you can even get this list from the input.

-The following example shows a pipeline variable that contains a list of Jira tickets:
+The following YAML example shows a pipeline with a pipeline variable that contains a list of Jira tickets:

 - name: jiraTickets

-To split the variable into an array of substrings, use the
+To split this variable into an array of substrings, use a Harness expression with the